Brown discharge: why do teens get it?

 Quick summary

-• If it comes with itching, pain or a bad smell, it's worth checking in with a doctor – otherwise reassure your teen that they don't need to worry
+- If it comes with itching, pain or a bad smell, it's worth checking in with a doctor – otherwise reassure your daughter that they don't need to worry

-Understanding why it happens and when it’s a sign to check in with a doctor can help your teen feel more assured about their vaginal health.
+Understanding why it happens and when it’s a sign to check in with a doctor can help your daughter feel more assured about their health.

 What does brown discharge mean?

-Brown discharge is usually just old blood mixed with vaginal fluids.
+Brown discharge is usually just old blood mixed with vaginal fluids (commonly known as discharge).

-When blood takes longer to leave the body, it oxidises and turns brown instead of red.
+When blood takes longer to leave the body, it oxidises (mixes with oxygen) and turns brown instead of red.

 It can occur:

-• Before a period: the body is getting ready for menstruation, and some older blood might be released
+- Before a period: the body is getting ready for menstruation, and some blood might be released slowly, causing it to mix with oxygen and turn brown

-• After a period: the uterus is clearing out the last bits of blood, which take longer to leave
+- After a period: the uterus is clearing out the last bits of blood, which take longer to leave and so turns brown with time

-• Mid-cycle: hormonal changes or ovulation can sometimes cause slight spotting that looks brown
+- Mid-cycle: hormonal changes or ovulation can sometimes cause slight spotting (bleeding between periods) that looks brown as it's very light and flowing slowly

-Most of the time, brown discharge is completely normal and part of the body’s natural cycle.
+Most of the time, brown discharge is completely normal and part of the body’s natural cycle as it clears out old blood.

 However, if it comes with a strong smell, itching, burning, frequent spotting or discomfort, it could indicate an infection or point to other medical conditions that might require further investigation.